standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 ### 1) Define the CIMPL Model

-Now, create a file called `HelloWorld.txt` in the `~/cimpl/hello-world` folder and add the following data definitions:
+Create a file called `HelloWorld.txt` in the `~/cimpl/hello-world` folder and add the following data definitions:

 ```
 Grammar:         DataElement 6.0